Germany: Johannes Rau takes office as president.

 Guinea: Former foreign minister (1985-92) Jean Traoré dies.

-Spain: Vicente Álvarez Areces becomes president of the government of Asturias autonomous community.
+Spain: Vicente Álvarez Areces becomes president of Asturias autonomous community.

 Equatorial Guinea: Santiago Nsobeya Efuman becomes foreign minister and Miguel Abia Biteo Boricó finance minister.